jfrogtraining/swampup2019/su-122-artifactory-performance/README.md

 ```

-Rerun the above request, check the logs, and find the relevant communication attempt between Artifactory<>Access, and Accces's 401 response to Artifactory.
+Rerun the above request, check the logs, and find the relevant communication attempt between Artifactory<>Access, and Accces's 401 response to Artifactory.  <br />

+Lets remove the logger we just created and we can exit the artifactory pod now  <br />

 #